infojam-james/Test-Cases/Investigations/Opening-an-Investigation/investigations-2.md

 6 Click the 'Save changes' button.

 ##Expected Result
-The Assistant Director of the person the incident happened to receives an email containing the following message:
+The Accountable Person of the person the incident happened to receives an email containing the following message:

 >**YorSafety: Investigation questions initiated**